-1.6 A 50 MHz carrier delivers 100 W power to a load.
+1.5 A 50 MHz carrier delivers 100 W power to a load.
 The carrier is now frequency modulated by a 1 kHz modulating signal causing a maximum frequency deviation of 6 kHz.
 This frequency modulated signal is now coupled to the load through an ideal band-pass filter with 50 MHz center frequency and a variable bandwidth.
-Calculate the power delivered to the load when the filter bandwidth is (b) 2.1 kHz (c) 12.5 kHz (d) 14.5 kHz (e) 20.2 kHz (a) 1 kHz Comment on the result.
-Given:
+Calculate the power delivered to the load when the filter bandwidth is (a) 1 kHz (b) 2.1 kHz (c) 12.5 kHz (d) 14.5 kHz (e) 20.2 kHz